kragen/dernocua/text/rust-notes.md

 Failing full backtraces, what does the debugger look like?
 [Evidently (Rust’s fork of) GDB and (Rust’s MacOS-only fork of) LLDB are supported][10], and Tom Tromey has been working on it, but DWARF can’t represent traits yet.

+There are some wrappers installed by Rustup (or Cargo?) that don’t
+work:

+    : user@debian:~/devel/dev3; rust-gdb
+    gdb: unrecognized option '-iex'
+    Use `gdb --help' for a complete list of options.
+    : user@debian:~/devel/dev3; rust-lldb
+    lldb not found!
+Please install it.

+You'd think there would be a `rustfilt` analogous to `c++filt` for the name mangling, but there doesn’t seem to be.

-[There’s a crate called coredump to dump core on panic][11], which is potentially a useful alternative to full backtraces if you you have a working debugger.
+[There’s a crate called coredump to dump core on panic][11], which is potentially a useful alternative to full backtraces, if you have a working debugger, anyway.

 Printf debugging in tests is feasible but requires `cargo test -- --nocapture`.